julianxhokaxhiu/ota.julianxhokaxhiu.com/README.md

 ## API Calls example

 > Those API calls are just to show the potential of this Serverless stack.
+They may work ( or may not ) depending on which files I do have uploaded currently on my Basketbuild account.

 Huawei Y635: [https://ota.julianxhokaxhiu.com/api/v1/hwY635/unofficial/2d0af02b32](https://ota.julianxhokaxhiu.com/api/v1/hwY635/unofficial/2d0af02b32)